AnetaGancheva/newScrape/README.md

-# Back-end for Web Scraper
+# Web Scraper

-newScrape is the back-end framework for fetching and displaying articles from a database.
+newScrape is a framework for fetching and displaying articles from a database.

 ## Desription